Winifred, Montana

-Winifred is a small town in rural north-central Fergus County, Montana, United States.
+Winifred is a town in rural north-central Fergus County, Montana, United States.
 It was founded in 1913 and provides services for its region's populace.
 The town population was 172 at the 2020 census.

 History

 Winifred was founded in 1913 as the terminus of a newly built branch line of the Chicago, Milwaukee, St. Paul and Pacific Railroad ("the Milwaukee Road").
 It is popularly believed to have been named after one of the railroad owner's two daughters (the other being Christina, another small town about 15 miles away).
+Built in 1914, Stafford's Grocery is listed on the National Register of Historic Places.

 Geography

 Winifred is located 39 miles from Lewistown.
 Stafford Reservoir is nearby.

 According to the United States Census Bureau, the town has a total area of 0.50 sqmi, all land.

 Climate

 According to the Köppen Climate Classification system, Winifred has a semi-arid climate, abbreviated "BSk" on climate maps.